 The awesome part about mobility training is it activates everything in your body.
 You’ll know what I mean in a little bit.
 More importantly, mobility training includes flexibility, strength, balance, and power!

-There are all kinds of mobility exercises, you’ve seen some advanced Plyo moves in my class, however, let’s start out with an excellent shoulder mobility exercise that my clients absolutely love.
+There are all kinds of mobility exercises, you’ve seen some advanced Plyo moves in my HIIT class, however, let’s start out with an excellent shoulder mobility exercise that my clients absolutely love.

 Foam Roller Angel

 Amazing chest activator for chest day 💪 #chestworkout #chest #chestwarmup #foamroller

 Here’s why I included the Roller Angel in this article.
 First reason, this improves shoulder mobility.
 Second reason, Jason is not the only person who loved this exercise, I trained classes up to ten people at a time.